nachocs/gritos/README.md

 # Changelog

-## 1.10.5
+## 1.10.6
-Dreamys url pointing root
+Dreamys and emocions url pointing root

 ## 1.10.2
 Added font for Material Icons to support IE